UpdraftFund/updraft-frontend-lit-ts/memory-bank/activeContext.md

 ## Current Focus

-The current development focus is on implementing and optimizing the use of Lit Signals for state management throughout the application.
-This includes ensuring that all components follow the best practices outlined in the `docs/lit-signals-best-practices.md` document.
+The current development focus is on fully adopting the **vertical slice architecture**.
+The application has been refactored so that each feature (e.g., idea, solution, user, tags, navigation, layout, common, and pages/home/discover) is self-contained in its own folder under `src/features`.
+Each feature manages its own components, state, queries, types, assets, and tests.
+This structure is now the standard for all new work and documentation.

+Vite and TypeScript aliases have been updated to support this modular structure, enabling clean and intention-revealing imports for each feature slice.

+The ongoing focus includes:

+- Ensuring all new code and refactors follow the vertical slice pattern
+- Migrating any remaining shared or legacy code into appropriate feature slices
+- Maintaining and updating documentation to reflect this architecture

 A new focus is the adoption of urql's subscription/query observable pattern for GraphQL data fetching, replacing the use of @lit/task for these cases.
 Task remains appropriate for smart contract reads and other one-off async operations.